How to Handle Conflict (2 Corinthians 1:12-2:13)

 I love that.
 To bear with means to endure, to put up with, to be patient with.
 The church is glorious, but sometimes the glory shows up in putting up with each other and paying the cost of relationship with people who are hard to love, people with whom we’re in conflict.

 And that’s what I want to talk about.
 How should we respond to conflict within the church?
 It’s an important topic, because it’s inevitable.
-If you hang around here long enough, you will face both the glory of the church as well as the need to put up with each other.
+If you hang around here long enough, you will face both the glory of the church and the need to put up with each other.

 To answer the question of how to deal with conflict, I want to turn to Paul, who knew a thing or two about this topic.